-The Heatmap analysis includes several visually striking and informative view modes, clustering, word clouds, and the ability to create, save, and analyze custom clusters of pins.
-Allowing you to find what respondents reacted to in a flexible visual output.
+Heatmap question output includes several visually-striking and informative view modes, clustering, word clouds, and the ability to create, save, and analyze pins' custom clusters, allowing you to see what respondents reacted to in a flexible visual output.

-We apply the industry-standard Kernel Density model to the data, with aytm specific tuning parameters designed to facilitate quick and easy referencing.
-It also allows the forming of clusters, which are the borders around the groups of clicks.
-Layers displayed on the stats page represent different click densities.
+We apply the industry-standard Kernel Density model to the data, with aytm-specific tuning parameters designed to facilitate quick and easy referencing.

-- Heatmap - heatmap data is displayed over the original picture.
+- Heatmap - heatmap data for all placed pins is displayed over the original picture.

-- Overlay - displays heatmap data in multiply mode on black/white picture, allowing clearer view of the original picture “under” heatmap data layer.
+- Overlay - displays heatmap data in multiply mode on black/white image, allowing a clearer view of the original picture "under" heatmap data layer.

-- Spotlight - yellow in the areas of high click-density, dark blue for the rest of the picture.
+- Spotlight - yellow in the areas of high click-density, dark blue for the rest of the image.

 Heatmap Filter Options

 In the Heatmap interface you can filter by pins or custom clusters.